-Dr Mel Bridges Non-Executive Chairman

-Dr Bridges has a Bachelor Degree of Science (Chemistry), Honorary Doctorate from Queensland University of Technology and Fellow of the Australian Institute of Company Directors.

-Dr Bridges has extensive experience as a CEO/Managing Director and Company Director in healthcare, agricultural technology, drug development, pathology, diagnostics and medical devices.
+Dr Melvyn Bridges Non-Executive Chairman Experience and expertiseDr Bridges has a Bachelor Degree of Science (Chemistry), Honorary Doctorate Queensland University of Technology and Fellow of the Australian Institute of Company Directors.
+Dr Bridges has extensive experience as a CEO/Managing Director ar Director in healthcare, agricultural technology, drug development, pat diagnostics and medical devices.
 Related experience in retail.
-He has successfully raised in excess of \$300 million investment capital in the healthcare/biotech sector and been directly involved in over \$1 billion in M&A and related transactions.
-He is the Co-Founder and former Chairman of PanBio Limited and ImpediMed Limited.
-He has been awarded an Australian Export Award, Australian Quality Award, Business Bulletin "Business Star of the Year", Ernst & Young "Entrepreneur of the Year", AusBiotech Gold Medal Award and BRW Top 100 Fastest Growing Companies Award.

-Dr Bridges is currently a director of ASX 100 Company ALS Ltd, and is Chairman and Non-Executive Director of Oventus Medical Ltd.

-Date of appointment 15 July 2010 Special responsibilities Chairman of the Nominations Committee, Member of the and Member of the Audit and Risk Management Committee Interests in shares Interest in shares 5,906,870 and options Interest in options 80,000
+He has raised in excess of \$300 million investment capital in the healthcare/b and been directly involved in over \$1 billion in M&A and related transa Co-Founder and former Chairman of of PanBio Limited and ImpediMo has been awarded Australian Export Award, Australian Quality Award Bulletin "Business Star of the Year", Ernst & Young "Entrepreneur of AusBiotech Gold Medal Award and BRW Top 100 Fastest Growing C Award. hology, s successfully biotech sector actions.
+He is the ed Limited.
+He I, Business the Year", Dr Bridges is currently a director of ASX 100 company ALS Ltd. Tissu (March 2009 to December 2015), Benitec BioPharma Limited (Octobe 2014), ImpediMed Limited (September 1999 to November 2013), Alcl (October 2003 to July 2013), Genetic Technologies Limited (Decemb November 2012), and Leaf Energy Limited (August 2010 to Septemb er 2007 to June nemia Limited er 2011 to Date of appointment 15 July 2010 Special responsibilities Chairman of the Nominations Committee and Member of the Remuneration Committee Interests in shares and Interest in shares 5,906,870 options Interest in options 80,000

-Mr Iain Ross Non-Executive Director

-Mr Ross joined the Company as a Director in November 2013.
-Following a career with multinational companies including Sandoz, Fisons plc, Hoffman La Roche and Celltech Group plc for the last 20 years.
-Mr Ross has undertaken a number of company turnarounds and start-ups as a board member on behalf of private equity groups and banks including Quadrant Healthcare plc, Allergy Therapeutics Ltd, Eden Biodesign Ltd, Phadia AB, and Silence Therapeutics plc.

-Currently he is Non-Executive Chairman of Premier Veterinary Group PLC, which is listed on the Main List of the London Stock Exchange and private companies Biomer Technology Ltd and Pharminox Ltd.

-During the period he was Non-Executive Director of Benitec Biopharma Limited, and is currently Non-Executive Director of Novogen Limited, each of whose shares are traded on the Australian Securities Exchange and the NASDAQ.
-He is a Qualified Chartered Director of the UK Institute of Directors and Vice Chairman of the Council of Royal Holloway, University of London.

-Date of appointment 17 February 2014 Special responsibilities Chair of the Remuneration Committee, Member of the Audit and Ri and Nomination Committee sk Management Committee Interests in shares Interest in shares 1,377,942 and options Interest in options 65,000
+Mr lain Ross Non-Executive Director Experience and expertise Mr Ross joined the Company as a Director in November 2013.
+Follow multi-national companies including Sandoz, Fisons plc, Hoffman La R Celltech Group plc for the last 20 years.
+Mr Ross has undertaken a nu company turnarounds and start-ups as a board member on behalf of groups and banks including Quadrant Healthcare plc, Allergy Therape Biodesign Ltd, Phadia AB, and Silence Therapeutics plc.
+Currently he Non-Executive Chairman of Premier Veterinary Group PLC, which is Main List of the London Stock Exchange and private companies Biorr Ltd and Pharminox Ltd. He is also a Non-Executive Director of Benitec Biopharma Limited, ar Acting Chief Executive of Novogen Limited, each of whose shares are Australian Securities Exchange.
+Novogen is also listed on NASDAQ.
+Chartered Director of the UK Institute of Directors and Vice Chairman of Royal Holloway, University of London.
+Roche and umber of private equity eutics Ltd, Eden e is listed on the her Technology and Director and e traded on the He is a Qualified Date of appointment 17 February 2014 Special responsibilities Chair of the Remuneration Committee, Member of the Audit and Risk Management Committee and Nomination Committee Interests in shares and Interest in shares 1,377,942 options Interest in options 65,000